 The Maine Coon is an impressive looking cat.
 Their sturdy muscular frame and fluffy fur make them look very bulky, particularly during the Winter months when their fur gets thicker, preparing them for the colder climate.

-In order to ensure your Maine Coon cat grows at a healthy rate, and achieves the physical proportions characteristic of the breed, make sure to always feed your Maine Coon a healthy well balanced diet.
-This is particularly important for the Maine Coon cat breed, since their dietary requirements are slightly different to that of standard cats.
-If you’ve forgotten which are the best cat foods for Maine Coon UK, click here to take another look.
+In order to ensure your Maine Coon cat grows at a healthy rate, and achieves the physical proportions characteristic of the breed, make sure to always feed your Maine Coon a healthy well-balanced diet.
+This is particularly important for the Maine Coon cat breed since their dietary requirements are slightly different from that of standard cats.

 2. Should I Buy Maine Coon Specific Cat Food?